 Applications, which should be marked for the attention of “The Secretary to the Mini-Pupillage Committee”, should be sent via email to firstname.lastname@example.org.

 Decisions regarding applications will be communicated as soon as possible following the end of each application period.
+We receive more applications in each round than we can accommodate and are unable to accommodate every applicant.

 If your application for a mini-pupillage is not successful, this will have no impact on any application you may make for pupillage.